 Lying like stepping-stones to the Antarctic continent are the little known Subantarctic Islands.
 Our journey includes The Snares, Auckland’s, Macquarie and Campbell Island.
 They break our long journey but more importantly they help prepare us for what lies ahead, for these islands are part of the amazing and dynamic Southern Ocean ecosystem of which Antarctica is at the very heart.
 It is the powerhouse that drives this ecosystem upon which the world depends.

-The return point for this tour is Port of Bluff/Invercargill, except for the Feb 2015 voyage which disembarks at Port of Lyttelton/Christchurch.
+The return point for this tour is Port of Bluff/Invercargill, except for the Feb 2015 & Feb 2016 voyages which disembark at Port of Lyttelton/Christchurch.

 The main portion of the itinerary is the same for all tours.